unm-digital-history/campus-history/essays/sub/index.md

 Project delays pushed the completion of the renovation to July 2003.
 No further major renovations to the SUB took place between 2003 and 2025.

 ## Features and Amenities
 At various times in its history, the SUB included a sodar bar, a bowling alley, a billiards room, a video game arcade, and a fitness center.
 Services available at the SUB have included a barber shop, a bank, and a backpacking equipment rental desk.
+The campus bookstore was also located in the SUB from 1950 until the early 1970s.

 {% include figure.html class="img-left" width="48%" caption="A photograph of the bowling alley in the SUB.
 Photo by Bob Wyer Photocards, Delhi, NY.
 [Source](https://econtent.unm.edu/digital/collection/ULPhotoImag/id/3644/rec/5)" src="images/subbowling1.jpg" %}

 The SUB has continuously operated a theater space, at times for live performances in addition to film screenings.
 Toward the end of the twentieth century, the SUB maintained a large copy center.
 As a reflection of the large percentage of commuter students, the lounge spaces have also been a mainstay of the SUB.

-In 1973, the Union Board decided to demolish the bowling alley.[^note9]

-[^note9]: Sherie Briggs, “Bowling Alley to Die Soon,” _Daily Lobo_, October 22, 1973, UNM Digital Repository.

-In prior years, fewer and fewer students bowled there and only the bowling classes used it.
+In 1973, the Union Board decided to demolish the bowling alley.[^note9] In prior years, fewer and fewer students bowled there and only the bowling classes used it.
 In 1977, a new games area with pool tables, along with a larger dining space, replaced the bowling alley on the ground floor.
 The renovation in 2003 created an atrium in the SUB, which now serves as a central feature of the building for gatherings and exhibitions.

+[^note9]: Sherie Briggs, “Bowling Alley to Die Soon,” _Daily Lobo_, October 22, 1973, UNM Digital Repository.

 {% assign images =